-1. Consultant Review.
-Upon receipt, the Clerk shall forward the private road application and related plans and materials to the Township Planner, Township Engineer, Township Attorney, and any other appropriate departments or persons for review.
+- 8. Fee.
+The application shall be accompanied by an application fee as established by resolution of the Township Board. - C. Procedures. - 1.
+Consultant Review.
+Upon receipt, the Administrative Assistant shall forward the private road application and related plans and materials to the Township Planner, Township Engineer, Township Attorney, and any other appropriate departments or persons for review.
 Such review shall consider compliance with this Article, sound planning and engineering principles and any other applicable ordinances.
 The Township Attorney and Engineer shall review all private road easement and maintenance agreements.
-All reviews and recommendations shall be forwarded in writing to the Planning Commission and Township Board.

-- 2. Placement on Planning Commission Agenda.
-The Clerk shall submit the application and supporting materials to the Township Planning Commission at its next regular meeting if the application and supporting materials are received at least twenty-eight (28) days prior to the next regular meeting of the Planning Commission. - 3.
+All reviews and recommendations shall be forwarded in writing to the Planning Commission and Township Board. - 2.
+Placement on Planning Commission Agenda.
+The Administrative Assistant shall submit the application and supporting materials to the Township Planner for distribution to the Township Planning Commission at its next regular meeting if the application and supporting materials are received at least twenty-eight (28) days prior to the next regular meeting of the Planning Commission. - 3.
 Notice to Adjacent Property Owners.
 The Township shall notify all owners of record of property which abuts or is within 300 feet of the edge of the private road easement.
 The notice shall describe the proposed private road, the time and place where a Planning Commission meeting will be held so that public comment shall be heard and an invitation for the property owners to participate in the process.
 The notice shall also indicate that all comments, whether written or verbal, shall be directed to the Township Hall. - 4.
 Planning Commission Review and Recommendation.
 The Planning Commission shall review all private road applications, plans and other required materials, along with all consultant reviews and recommendations, at a public meeting.
 The Planning Commission shall consider compliance with this Article, sound planning and engineering principles and any other applicable ordinances.
 The Planning Commission may table any application which does not contain all of the information required by this Article.
 If the required information is included, the Planning Commission shall make a recommendation to the Township Board to deny, approve or approve subject to conditions the private road application. - 5.
 Resubmittal of Additional Materials for Township Board Review.
-Following the Planning Commission's recommendation under Section 10.4(C)(4), the applicant shall be responsible for submitting additional copies of those materials required under Section 10.4(B), items 1-7, for placement on the next available Township Board agenda.
+Following the Planning Commission's recommendation under

+Section 10.4(C)(4), the applicant shall be responsible for submitting additional copies of those materials required under Section 10.4(B), items 1-7, for placement on the next available Township Board agenda.